-Brand image is the overall opinion customers form about your company based on the interactions they have with your brand.
-How important is that?
-While a positive image can help improve relationships, build overall trust, and makes your sales efforts smoother, a negative image, well…
+Well, brand image is the overall opinion consumers form about your company based on the interactions they have with your brand.
+So, how important is your brand image?
+While a positive image can help improve relationships, build overall trust, and make your sales efforts smoother... a negative image, well…

-The problem is that companies are often busy chasing financial goals and are reluctant to invest budget into building their brand.
+The problem is that companies are often too busy chasing financial goals and are reluctant to invest budget into building their brand.
 This is a big mistake.
 Neglecting your brand can cause a lot of harm in the long run.

-And how do you even know when you are making a mistake?
+But, how do you know when your brand image is at risk?
 Don’t worry!
 We’re here to point you in the right direction.
-Here are seven common mistakes companies should avoid if they want to maintain their brand’s positive image - as told by the brand experts themselves.
+This article will cover seven common mistakes to avoid if brands want to maintain their positive image — as told by brand experts themselves.

 The 7 Things Harming Your Brand Image

-Jason Berkowitz, SEO Director, Break the Web believes that today’s consumers want honesty, transparency, and communication.
-If you’re not giving it to them your brand will suffer.
+Jason Berkowitz, an SEO Director at Break the Web, believes that today’s consumers want honesty, transparency, and communication.
+If you’re not giving it to them, your brand will suffer.

 "In the current market, consumers want to do business with companies that are engaged, relatable, and have a human face to represent the brand.
 There are more choices than ever before, so you have to show them why your brand can be trusted to deliver on their promises.”

 But convincing customers to purchase from you is not enough.
-Jason advises that you are transparent about your company’s values and culture, too.
+Jason advises that you be transparent about your company’s values and culture, too.